 Sprint prepaid plans – Conclusion

-As we mentioned, Sprint has deemphasized its prepaid plans and moved control over to Boost Mobile.
-Your best bet is to check out other carriers that have prepaid plans of their own or explore the best Boost options.
+As we mentioned, Sprint’s prepaid plans are gone, and they’re in Boost Mobile’s control.
+Your best bet is to check out the carriers and plans described above or explore the best Boost options.
 There are plenty of prepaid plans out there, you just have to decide what you want.